michael-franke/lasting-spp/README.md

 ## Practical and organizational information

 Project proposals are submitted as "individual projects" to the DFG.
 Evaluation and selection is organized and executed by the DFG, not the SPP's coordinator and board.

 Projects apply for their own funding for running costs (experiments, conference traveling etc.) and may include additional funding for PostDocs and PhDs.
 Normally, a project would apply for funding of one PhD or PostDoc position.
 PhD students are usually funded as E13 65% (Humanities) or E13 100% (Sciences) depending on local custom.
-Funding of compute architecture or other large investments in equipment cannot be funded through this initiative, which is chiefly a community-building / networking initiative aiming to connect researchers at the interface between language science and technology and to educate a new cohort of outstanding young researchers in this emerging interdisciplinary field.
+Funding of compute architecture or other large investments in equipment cannot be funded through this initiative, which is chiefly a community-building / networking initiative aiming to connect researchers at the interface between language science and language technology, and to educate a new cohort of outstanding young researchers in this emerging interdisciplinary field.

 **Early-career researchers are particularly encouraged to apply for their own funding (PostDoc position).**

 ## Additional measures

-On top of each project's individual budget, the priority area contributes additional measures for networking, by providing funding for workshops, short-term collaboration between projects, exchange visits, public outreach measures, as well as equality and family support.
+On top of each project's individual budget, the priority area contributes additional measures for networking and community-building.
+This includes extra funding for workshops, short-term collaboration between projects, exchange visits, public outreach measures, as well as equality and family support.
-The program is supported by four Mercator Fellows.
+The program is moreover supported by four Mercator Fellows.
 Annual meetings and annual autumn schools will help inter-project exchange, interdisciplinary education and public dissemination of research results.

 ## Aims and scope of the priority area